jgillick/avr-multidrop-bootloader/README.md

 By default this is set to pin `PD7`, but it can be configured in the "Signal Line" section of `config.h`.

-## How to get into the bootloader
+## How to get into program mode

-The bootloader will start automatically when the microcontroller boots up.
-So something in the main program will need to tell the device to reboot.
-Either a special command or button press.
-Once the device has rebooted, we need to tell the bootloader to receive a program.
-There are two configurable ways baked into the program.
+By default, when the device resets, the bootloader will run first and then jump to the main program.
+So how do we get the bootloader to enter into programming mode?
+There are two configurable ways that are supported.

+In both methods the main program will need to reset the device, so it can enter the bootloader.
+This can be accomplished using a watchdog timer reset.

 ### Pin value on reset

 This method detects a pin state when the bootloader begins (i.e. a button press).
 If the pin state matches what we expect, the bootloader will enter programming mode.

+For example, the the programmer can raise pin `PD2` to `HIGH`, then then main program should reset the device so the bootloader can see this and enter programming mode.

 Set this option with following settings in `config.h`: